A topic from the subject of Physical Chemistry in Chemistry.

 Atomic Structure

-• Energy Levels: Electrons occupy specific energy levels, with higher energy levels being farther from the nucleus.
+• Energy Levels (Shells): Electrons occupy specific energy levels, with higher energy levels being farther from the nucleus.
+These levels can hold a specific number of electrons.

 Periodic Table

-• Rows (Periods): Horizontal rows represent the energy levels of the outermost electrons.
+• Rows (Periods): Horizontal rows represent the principal energy levels (shells) of the outermost electrons.

-• Columns (Groups): Vertical columns represent elements with the same number of valence electrons.
+• Columns (Groups): Vertical columns represent elements with the same number of valence electrons (electrons in the outermost shell).

-• Periodic Trends: Properties such as atomic radius, ionization energy, and electronegativity vary predictably across the periodic table.
+• Periodic Trends: Properties such as atomic radius, ionization energy, electronegativity, and electron affinity vary predictably across the periodic table.
+These trends are explained by the arrangement of electrons and the effective nuclear charge.

 Chemical Properties

-• Elements in the same group tend to react in similar ways due to having similar electron configurations.
+• Elements in the same group tend to react in similar ways due to having similar electron configurations, specifically the same number of valence electrons.

-• The periodic table can be used to predict the formation and properties of compounds.
+• The periodic table can be used to predict the formation and properties of compounds based on the combining capacities of elements.

 Experiment: Flame Test